swup/docs/src/docs/options/options.md

 ## animationScope

-The elements on which swup will add the [transition classes](/getting-started/how-it-works/#transition-classes) for styling the different phases of the in/out animation.
+The elements on which swup will add the [animation classes](/getting-started/how-it-works/#animation-classes) for styling the different phases of the in/out animation.
 By default, it will add those classes to the `html` tag.
 This is great for most use cases and the recommended way to use swup.